-If you using a plugin to implement a CAPTCHA on the WordPress login form (the backend login, wp-login.php), you will find that this is incompatible with the WP-Members front end login.
+If you using a plugin to implement a CAPTCHA on the WordPress login form (the backend login, wp-login.php), you will find that this is not always compatible with the WP-Members front end login.

 What happens is that in order to implement the CAPTCHA, the plugin must remove the function wp_authenticate_username_password from the authenticate process with remove_filter.
 This allows the plugin to implement its own authentication that includes not only username and password, but also will validate the CAPTCHA.

-This creates a problem for WP-Members which also uses WP’s authentication to log a user in because the WP-Members form will only be passing two parameters, username and password, and the authentication is now requiring the addition of a third parameter (the CAPTCHA).
+This creates a problem since WP-Members also uses WP’s authentication to log a user in.
+Because the WP-Members form will only be passing two parameters, username and password, and the authentication is now requiring the addition of a third parameter (the CAPTCHA) that is not included in that form, the login will fail.

 Most CAPTCHA plugins apply their filter at a priority later than the default (10).
 If we set our add_filter later on down the line (99 in this example), we will add the filter back after the CAPTCHA plugin has removed it (if you add it back before the CAPTCHA plugin removes it, this wouldn’t work).

 But that alone isn’t really enough.
 Just adding the filter back in is the equivalent of turning off the CAPTCHA plugin for the wp-login.php form.
-So what’s the point of that, since the plugin has a setting to turn that process off anyway?
+What’s the point of that, since the plugin has a setting to turn that process off anyway?

 We still want the CAPTCHA to function on wp-login.php but not interfere with the front side WP-Members login.
 To do that, we can add a condition to the process.
 If we check to see if “wp-submit” is not set, we would know that the login is not coming from wp-login.php, and thus we would want to add the filter back in: